PrithivirajDamodaran/mlm-scoring/README.md

-# Extending Bias-Bench for Sentence-Transformers
+# Extending MLM-Scoring for Sentence-Transformers

 ## Once debiasing for a certain sentence transformers model using INLP or Sentence Debias run scorer with extra param run_debiased